technomancy/bussard/manual.md

 ## Computer

 The heart of your ship is its onboard computer.
 The Bussard-class spacecraft is equipped with a LuaJIT-based control unit, offering a high degree of flexibility and customization without sacrificing performance.

-Pressing ctrl-enter toggles the ship's computer.
-While it is active, the piloting controls for your ship will be unavailable until you go back to flight mode with the esc key.
+Pressing `ctrl-enter` toggles the ship's computer.
+While it is active, the piloting controls for your ship will be unavailable until you go back to flight mode with the `esc` key.
 The computer starts off in console mode.
 While in the console, enter Lua code into the console to have it evaluated and the result shown.
 See the API section below to learn how to control your ship from code.

-The console is just one of the buffers you can open in the ship's computer (it is called `*console*` as you can see at the bottom of the screen).
+The console is just one of the buffers you can open in the ship's computer (it is called "*console*" as you can see at the bottom of the screen).
 When you activate the computer it will take you to the last active buffer; you may need to use `ctrl-pageup` or `ctrl-pagedown` a few times to find the console.
+Pressing `f2` will take you to the console from any other buffer.

 Note that some of your ship's functions will also display messages to the console.
 The last line of the console output will be visible at